ferozsalam/k8s-audit-log-inspector/README.md

 4. Sets up filebeat to watch the microk8s audit logs and ship them to Elastic
 5. Opens up port 5601 on localhost so that you can navigate to the logs in your browser

+To run:

+1. Install VirtualBox
+2. [Install Vagrant][2]
-To run, simply [install Vagrant][2] and then run `vagrant up` in the root of the repo.
+3. Run `vagrant up` in the root of the repo

-To modify the audit policy, edit `kube-api-audit-policy` as required, and then run `vagrant reload --provision`.

 This box takes several minutes to build due to the size of several of the images.
 If you have a beefy machine I also recommend editing the `v.memory` and `v.cpus` values at the top of the Vagrantfile, as Elasticsearch and Kibana will generally take all the memory they can get.

+Once the build is finished, it might still take several minutes for Elasticsearch and Kibana to set themselves up; I recommend waiting at least five minutes before navigating to `localhost:5601` on the host machine.

+Once the box is running, you can access the box via `vagrant ssh` to make any changes you want, but PRs are welcome for any fundamental issues with the default configuration.
+The build has been tested on Ubuntu 18.04.

 Ideally we would be able to use something like [kind][1], but it does not currently support audit logging, so we use the Vagrant approach instead.